pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

-2. If the detected throughput is less than or equal to the configured threshold then an alarm notification is issued on the specified notification path and, if a restart is configured, promptly kill the host process.
+2. If the detected throughput is less than or equal to the configured threshold then an alarm notification is issued on the specified notification path and, if a restart is configured, promptly kills the host Node process.

 Note that: